PencilCode/reference/documents/pencil/shortcuts.html.md

 | Ctrl+Alt+E           | ---                        | Macros recording                                   |
 | ---                  | Ctrl+L                     | Center selection                                   |

 <a name="myfootnote1">1</a>: The setttings menu doesn't really work at the moment.
-It just appears as a giant vheckbox on the right side of the screen.
+It just appears as a giant checkbox on the right side of the screen.